Angry Lindsey Graham abruptly pulls off his microphone at end of Fox News interview

 One topic got U.S. Sen. Lindsey Graham so fired up that the South Carolina Republican awkwardly ended a Sunday morning interview — on Fox News.

-In a clip of the Fox News interview, South Carolina’s senior senator was angry and acted indignant after Wallace asked him about a potential Supreme Court vacancy.
+In a clip of the Fox News interview, South Carolina’s senior senator was angry after Wallace asked him about a potential Supreme Court vacancy.

 Video shows Graham went from wishing the best for ailing Justice Ruth Bader Ginsburg to “hellbent” on finding a conservative to replace her.